AdrienTorris/awesome-blazor/README.md

 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2020](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2020.md#videos), [2019](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2019.md#videos), [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#videos), [2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#videos).

 ## Articles
+* [Blazor Sticker Giveaway](https://dev.to/dotnet/blazor-sticker-giveaway-try-the-new-blazor-guide-in-visual-studio-4c8b) - July 15, 2022 - Try the new Blazor Guide in Visual Studio.
+Read on to learn about how to give it a try and for a chance to receive a sticker.
 * [ASP.NET Core updates in .NET 7 Preview 6](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-dotnet-7-preview-6/) - July 12, 2022 - .NET 7 Preview 6 is now available and includes many great new improvements to ASP.NET Core.
 Blazor custom elements no longer experimental, experimental QuickGrid component for Blazor, System.Security.Cryptography support on WebAssembly, empty Blazor project templates and more.
 For more details on the ASP.NET Core work planned for .NET 7 see the full [ASP.NET Core roadmap for .NET 7](https://aka.ms/aspnet/roadmap) on GitHub.
 * [Uno Platform Does WebAssembly Threading Months Ahead of .NET 7](https://visualstudiomagazine.com/articles/2022/06/29/uno-platform-4-4.aspx) - June 29, 2022 - Uno Platform Does WebAssembly Threading Months Ahead of .NET 7, by David Ramel for Visual Studio Magazine.
 * [3 reasons why I've created yet another library for the downloading on Blazor apps](https://dev.to/j_sakamoto/3-reasons-why-ive-created-yet-another-library-for-the-downloading-on-blazor-apps-2cpk) - June 29, 2022 - 3 reasons why I've created yet another library for the downloading on Blazor apps.